matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

 > will include the ‘body’ field of the ‘content’ object.
 A literal ‘.’ character
 > in a field name may be escaped using a ‘\’.

+This ambiguity is blocking other MSCs which all attempt to create rules on fields with dots in them, such as:

+* [MSC3952] Intentional Mentions
+* [MSC3958] Suppress notifications from message edits

+And likely any push rule for keywords using extensible events.

 ## Proposal

 The dot (`.`) character in the `key` parameter is changed to be exclusively